 How to Choose an Invisalign Provider

 Consider that experienced orthodontists treat hundreds of braces patients every year.
 This is how they become experienced and experts at their work.
-With this in mind, if you want your doctor to have a similar wealth of experience with Invisalign, you would be prudent to choose an Elite or preferably a Top 1% Super Elite Provider.
+With this in mind, if you want your doctor to have a similar wealth of experience with Invisalign, you would be prudent to choose at least a Diamond Provider.
 Keep in mind that these designations do not necessarily describe the quality or difficulty of the treatment provided in each office, as they vary by office size, and number of offices.

 There are offices that may have multiple doctors pooling their cases together or those offering deep discounts on group buy sites to inflate numbers to achieve higher status.
 In addition, there may be offices that have a high volume of Invisalign treatments per year, but have a very low percentage of overall treatments with this technique.
 Therefore, use these tiers as a guideline only.